rsusik/pycerializer/README.md

 There are no external dependencies.
-The package is based on standard python module `struct` that is available in all supported python versions, but the pydumper use also `typing` module that was introduced in Python 3.5.
+The package is based on standard python module `struct` that is available in all supported python versions, but the PyCerializer use also `typing` module that was introduced in Python 3.5.

 ## Supported types: